bahrus/trans-render/README.md

 transform(sourceTemplate, { Transform }, target);
 ```

+Here, 'my-custom-element' is a custom element, and the array starting with [ //Hi! it matches to is treated as a tuple (and tuple support in JS and TypeScript seems to be gaining momentum).
+An easy to remember trick for this particular Tuple is:  "PEAT", which stands for prop setting, event handler setting, attribute setting, transform.

+The first element of the tuple must be a JS Object, not undefined or null.
+I.e. if it is undefined, the rest of the array will be ignored.

+Tip:  If the first element of the tuple binds to some optional property, which might be undefined or null, you can ensure that the array be treated as a "PEAT" array

-Each of the elements are "optional" in the sense that you  can either end the array early, or you can skip over one or more of the settings by specifying an empty object ({}), or just a comma i.e. [,,{'my-attribute', 'myValue'}].
+Although the first If the first element of the tupleEach of the elements are "optional" in the sense that you  can either end the array early, or you can skip over one or more of the settings by specifying an empty object ({}), or just a comma i.e. [,,{'my-attribute', 'myValue'}].
 A more verbose but somewhat more powerful way of doing this is discussed with the [decorate function](https://github.com/bahrus/trans-render#behavior-enhancement) discussed later.

 A suggestion for remembering the order these "arguments" come in -- Properties / Events / Attributes / Transform can be abbreviated as "PEAT."
 Actually, there is a fifth "argument" of type symbol, which stores the target in ctx.host.
 So the acronym to remember is really PEATS.